-If a proposed project fails causes violations in the resilience analysis, it may not be considered for inclusion in the RTEP.
-When a proposed project has failed the resilience analysis, PJM will communicate this failure, in accordance with the appropriate confidentiality requirements, to the proposing entity.
+If a proposed project fails the resilience Critical Substation Planning Analysis, it may not be considered for inclusion in the RTEP.
+When a proposed project has failed the resilience Critical Substation Planning Analysis, PJM will communicate this failure, in accordance with the appropriate confidentiality requirements, to the proposing entity.
 These communications are limited to a verbal update with limited/restricted level of analytical results to the entity who submitted the project proposal.
-When a project has failed the resilience analysis, PJM will review all proposals and determine the most cost effective and efficient solution to replace the failed project and will award designation of that project in accordance with PJM's Operating Agreement.
+When a project has failed the resilience Critical Substation Planning Analysis, PJM will review all proposals and determine the most cost effective and efficient solution to replace the failed project and will award designation of that project in accordance with PJM's Operating Agreement.

-Attachment A: PJM Baseline Reliability Upgrade CostAllocation Procedures
+Attachment A: PJM Baseline Reliability Upgrade Cost Allocation Procedures